Lainey Wilson: 2019–present: Breakout success with "Things a Man Oughta Know"

-Musical style and influences
+Wilson received a leading nine nominations at the 57th Annual Country Music Association Awards in 2023, winning five including the top honor Entertainer of the Year.
+She was the first woman to win Entertainer of the Year since Taylor Swift in 2009.
+In 2024, she featured on Keith Urban's song "Go Home W U".

+On May 9, 2024, Wilson announced that her fifth album Whirlwind was released on August 23, 2024.
+"Hang Tight Honey" was released as its lead single to country radio on May 20, 2024.
+That same month, Wilson was featured on a new version of "Poor Poor Pitiful Me" with Terri Clark, from Clark's album Terri Clark: Take Two.
+In 2024, Whirlwind was nominated for Grammy Award for Best Country Album at the 67th Annual Grammy Awards, to take place in 2025.
+Wilson's "Out of Oklahoma" won Best Music Video at the 15th Hollywood Music in Media Awards.
+In 2026, Wilson will make her feature film acting debut in Reminders of Him, a film adaptation of Colleen Hoover's novel of the same name.

+Influences

-Wilson's musical style is rooted in country music, but also incorporates elements of pop, southern rock, contemporary country and classic country.
-In describing her style, AllMusic's Mark Deming commented, "Wilson's voice is clear and strong, with an unapologetic Southern accent, and her songs are tough but heartfelt contemporary country with an edge that has its roots in vintage Southern rock and classic rock, as well as a dash of modern-day pop."
+Wilson's musical style is rooted in country music, but also incorporates elements of pop, southern rock, contemporary country, and classic country.
+In describing her music, AllMusic's Mark Deming commented, "Wilson's voice is clear and strong, with an unapologetic Southern accent, and her songs are tough but heartfelt contemporary country with an edge that has its roots in vintage Southern rock and classic rock, as well as a dash of modern-day pop."
 In describing her own musical style, Wilson characterized it as "bell-bottom country", which Taste of Country called "a cross between easy listening and hard truths."
 Wilson has been heavily influenced by Dolly Parton, paying tribute to her in the self-composed track "WWDD" (What Would Dolly Do).
-She also credits Lee Ann Womack as an influence on her career and music.
+Wilson credits Lee Ann Womack as an influence on her career and music.